-Buoyed by a powerhouse France opening, 20th Century Fox’s A Good Day To Die Hard easily captured the No. 1 box office spot in its third weekend on the foreign theatrical circuit by registering $35.5 million at 10,587 locations in 67 markets, and lifting its foreign gross total well past the $100-million mark ($132.8 million).
+20th Century Fox’s A Good Day To Die Hard narrowly captured the No. 1 box office spot in its fourth weekend on the foreign theatrical circuit and crossing the $150-million total overseas ($161.5 million) mark.

 Over a 25-year span the four prior Die Hard titles all starring Willis have prospered overseas, grossing a collective total of $694.6 million, as per Fox figures, with the second sequel of the franchise, 1995’s Die Hard With A Vengeance, leading the pack with an offshore tally of $264.5 million.